armbian/documentation/docs/build-framework/switches/patching.md

 `string` · default: `no`

 Commits the patched kernel or U-Boot tree into a working git branch, turning each applied `.patch` file into a real git commit.
 This is the first half of the patch round-trip: once the patch set lives in git you can reorder, edit or drop commits with normal git tooling before regenerating the files with `REWRITE_PATCHES`.
-You seldom set it by hand — the `kernel-patch` / `uboot-patch` CLI commands force it on — but it is the switch the whole round-trip is built around.
+You seldom set it by hand — the `kernel-patches-to-git` / `uboot-patches-to-git` CLI commands force it on — but it is the switch the whole round-trip is built around.

 #### REWRITE_PATCHES